jjsmu/CaseStudy2DDS/README.md

 | CurrManager   | NaN | NaN      | NaN |

 8. Contact Information:
-Please contact information for the individual(s) responsible for the data and codebook, in case there are questions or the need for further clarification directly through GitHub.
+Please contact the individual(s) responsible for the data and codebook, in case there are questions or the need for further clarification directly through GitHub.

 9. References and Acknowledgments: